How to Promote a Blog on LinkedIn: 11 Tips That Actually Drive Traffic

 Example of using LinkedIn groups to promote a blog

-Publishing long-form articles on LinkedIn is a great way to build authority and direct more readers to your blog.
-Articles stay visible on your profile and can reach people outside your immediate network.
+Publishing long-form articles on LinkedIn builds authority and directs more readers to your blog.
+Articles stay visible on your profile and can reach people outside your immediate network because LinkedIn promotes native content.

 Use a mix of text, images, and links back to your blog.
 Cover topics in depth and include a call to action at the end so readers know where to go next.